dmlc/GNNLens2/resources/tutorials/tutorial_3_eweight.md

 ## GNNLens2 Interface

-The third selector in the control panel on the left is the eweight selector.
-After you select a graph and click the eweight selector, it will display the available edge weights from different sources.
-The options take the form `A/B`, where `A` is the eweight source and `B` is the eweight name.
+The third selector in the control panel on the left is the `EWeight` selector.
+After you select a graph and click the `EWeight` selector, it will display the available edge weights from different sources.
+The options take the form `A/B`, where `A` is the `EWeight` source and `B` is the `EWeight` name.

 <p align="center">
   <img width=20% height=20% src="../figures/tutorial_3/eweight_options.png" />